 In Gothenburg, several cell lines were bioprinted and viability was analysed after one and seven days.
 Some cell lines fared better than others, the most positive result came from the bioprinting of cancer cells which started to form spheroid-like structures after nine days.
 During bioprinting of grids with hepatic stellate cell, clear lines could be seen in the printing direction and the living cells also aligned in those lines as seen in the image beside where green cells are living and read are dead.

-The Perriman Group bioink display good printability and a cell viability of over 60% in 3D printed structures with cancer cells.
+The Perriman Group bioink displays good printability and a cell viability of over 60% in 3D printed structures with cancer cells.
 However, the bioink needs to be evaluated further in cell lines such as neurons and fibroblasts to increase cell viability.